ramizMahmmud/cfd-openfoam/poiseuille/README.md

 # Poiseuille Flow

 This README file contains a brief description of the simulation of Poiseuille Flow.
-To run the case, download or clone the repository and use the following commands in your Linux terminal:
+To run the case, download/clone/copy `before-run` directory, go to case folder in your local machine using linux terminal and use the following commands:

 ```bash
 blockMesh